Varicose Veins - When To Call a Doctor

 - Other doctors with

-special training and experience in sclerotherapy or varicose vein
+special training and experience in treating varicose veins.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.